GameChangerCloud/schematic-angular-client-gamechanger/README.md

 To Generate your angular app simply do :

-schematics angular_client_gamechanger --app-name=<my-app-name> --gql-schema=<path-to-gcl-schema>
+`schematics angular_client_gamechanger --app-name=<your-app-name> --gql-schema=<your-gcl-path-schema>`

 ## Schematic Developement Notes

 ### Local developpement

-You can Execute schematic without publishing to npm simply do : schematics .:<my-tested-schematic> --debug=false
+You can Execute schematic without publishing to npm simply do in root folder:
+`schematics .:<my-tested-schematic> --debug=false`

-try to run ur schematic example by running this command : schematics .:test --debug=false
+try to run this schematic test to check if you are ready :
+`schematics .:test --debug=false`

+### Debug schematics

+To debug your schematics, you need to run with node in debugging mode:
+`node --inspect-brk $(which schematics) .:myComponent --name=test`

 ### Unit Testing